hirememorey/nba-lineup-optimizer/CURRENT_STATUS.md

-# Current Project Status - October 1, 2025
+# Current Project Status - October 2, 2025

+## ❌ CRITICAL BUG: Data Persistence Failure

+A comprehensive sanity check on **October 2, 2025**, revealed a critical bug in the data pipeline.
+While the pipeline successfully fetches and processes data from the API, it **silently fails to write the statistical columns** to the main database tables (`PlayerSeasonRawStats` and `PlayerSeasonAdvancedStats`).

+The tables are being created and populated with player and season IDs, but all essential metric columns (FGM, FGA, PTS, etc.) are missing.
+This makes the database currently unusable for analysis.

+**Evidence:** See the full `database_sanity_report.md` for detailed findings.

+**Next Step:** The immediate priority is to debug the database write logic within `master_data_pipeline.py` to resolve this schema mismatch and ensure all processed data is correctly persisted.

+---

 ## Executive Summary
-The NBA data pipeline verification process has been **completely resolved** through a comprehensive "Zero-Trust Forensic Audit".
-The root cause was identified as a fundamental contract mismatch between data producers and consumers, not API failures.
-The pipeline is now fully operational with 100% verification success rate and automated contract enforcement.

-**LATEST UPDATE**: The core analysis phase implementation has been successfully initiated.
-Data population is complete with 708 players having raw stats and 538 players having advanced stats for the 2024-25 season.
-The system is now ready for player archetype analysis and clustering.
+The NBA data pipeline's API integration and data processing stages are fully functional.
+A "Zero-Trust Forensic Audit" has resolved all previous API and data contract issues.
+However, the final step of persisting this data into the main SQLite database is failing.

+**LATEST UPDATE**: The core analysis phase is **BLOCKED**.
+Although the pipeline can fetch data for over 700 players, this data is not being correctly saved to the database, rendering it unavailable for the analysis scripts.

-## Core Analysis Phase Status ✅
+## Core Analysis Phase Status ❌

-### Data Population - COMPLETED
+### Data Population - FAILED
-- **PlayerSeasonRawStats**: 708 players with games played > 0 (exceeded 500+ target)
-- **PlayerSeasonAdvancedStats**: 538 players successfully populated
+- **`PlayerSeasonRawStats`**: Table has 708 rows, but **NO statistical columns**.
+- **`PlayerSeasonAdvancedStats`**: Table has 538 rows, but **NO statistical columns**.
-- **API Integration**: Updated headers matching curl example, no more empty response errors
+- **API Integration**: ✅ Working correctly.
-- **Data Quality**: All active 2024-25 players processed successfully
+- **Data Quality**: ✅ API data is valid *before* persistence.

-### Next Phase: Feature Analysis
+### Next Phase: Bug Fix
-- Ready to analyze 48 canonical metrics for clustering suitability
-- Data validation and quality assessment in progress
-- Player archetype generation pipeline ready to begin
+- Debug the database write functionality within the `master_data_pipeline.py`.
+- Correct the logic to ensure the schema of the data being written matches the target database tables.
+- Re-run the pipeline and verify the fix using `verify_database_sanity.py`.

 ## What's Working ✅

-### 1. Data Pipeline Verification System
+### 1. Data Fetching and API Integration
 - **Status**: ✅ **COMPLETELY RESOLVED**
-- **Root Cause**: Contract mismatch between `verify_semantic_data.py` and `NBAStatsClient`
-- **Solution**: Created `verify_semantic_data_corrected.py` using proper `DataFetcher` class
-- **Result**: 100% success rate on all critical verification checks
+- The system can reliably fetch all necessary data from the NBA Stats API.
+All API contract and performance issues have been fixed.

-### 2. API Contract Enforcement
+### 2. Data Processing and Validation
-- **Status**: ✅ **IMPLEMENTED**
+- **Status**: ✅ **WORKING**
-- **Solution**: Created `tests/test_api_contracts.py` with automated contract tests
-- **Result**: All 8 contract tests passing, preventing future contract drift
+- The fetched data is processed correctly in memory and passes all semantic and quality checks, resulting in a healthy `pipeline_results.json`.

 ### 3. Data Access Architecture
 - **Status**: ✅ **VERIFIED**